-Social, Personal and Health Education (SPHE) provides a unique opportunity where students can develop the skills and competencies to learn about themselves, to care for themselves and others and to make informed decisions about their overall health and wellbeing.
-SPHE is timetabled for one period a week for all students from 1st Year right through to 6th Year.
+Social, Personal and Health Education (SPHE) is a core pillar of our Junior Cycle Wellbeing Programme.
+It provides a unique opportunity where students can develop the skills and competencies to learn about themselves, to care for themselves and others and to make informed decisions about their overall health and wellbeing.
+SPHE is timetabled for one period a week for all students from First Year right through to Sixth Year.

-SPHE classes focus on group work, discussion, role play etc. SPHE provides the context within which students can learn about self-management, decision-making, communication skills, substance abuse, belonging and integrating and emotional issues around relationships, sex and sexuality including where to get reliable information from trusted sources.
+SPHE classes focus on group work, discussions, role play etc. Through engaging discussions, reflective activities and real life scenarios, students develop critical thinking, communication and decision making skills.
+SPHE also provides the context within which students can learn about self-management, decision-making, communication skills, substance abuse, belonging and integrating and emotional issues around relationships, sex and sexuality including where to get reliable information from trusted sources.